 During the project planning phase, such as brainstorming sessions, expert interviews, historical data, risk analysis,, and scenario planning, to ensure a comprehensive understanding of potential risks and their implications.

-Develop Risk Response Strategies: Based on the risk assessment, organizations should devise appropriate risk response strategies to address identified risks.
-These strategies may involve risk avoidance, transfer, reduction, or acceptance, depending on the nature of the risk and its potential impact on project objectives.
+Develop Risk Response Strategies: Based on the risk assessment, organizations should devise appropriate risk response strategies to address identified critical risks above.
+These critical risk response strategies may involve risk avoidance, transfer, reduction, or acceptance, depending on the nature of the risk and its potential impact on project objectives.

 Developing these strategies during project planning ensures that the team is well-prepared to respond to risks as they arise.